Ask Question

 Normal b-cells will recover in 6 to 9 months because the parent b-cells do not have the CD20 receptor.

 Who is Bexxar for?
-"BEXXAR is indicated for the treatment of patients with CD20 positive relapsed or refractory low grade, follicular, or transformed non-Hodgkin's lymphoma, including patients whose disease is refractory to Rituximab and who have relapsed following chemotherapy."
-Bexxar.com
+"BEXXAR is indicated for the treatment of patients with CD20 antigen-expressing relapsed or refractory, low grade, follicular, or transformed non-Hodgkin's lymphoma, including patients with Rituximab-refractory non-Hodgkin’s lymphoma.
+Determination of the effectiveness of the BEXXAR therapeutic regimen is based on overall response rates in patients whose disease is refractory to chemotherapy alone or to chemotherapy and Rituximab.
+The effects of the BEXXAR therapeutic regimen on survival are not known."

 Bulky disease might work against obtaining a complete response with Bexxar as with other therapies.
 For a discussion on how pretreatment with other agents might optimize Bexxar, see Bulky disease and RIT?